Elisabeth-94/advent-of-code-in-scala/README.md

 In a companion Object, you can use the apply function to create an extra constructor so to speak, so you can create instances with a different amount of parameters.
 Example of functional code with apply used in different ways can be found in the applyMethod class.

+- When a function recursively calls more than one function, tail recursion is not an option!

+- scala Tuple: a set of variables that can be of different types. e.g. val a: (Int, String) = (12, "abc") or alternative syntax val b: (Int, String) = 12 => "abc"
+  To retrieve Tuple data: val first = a._1; val second = a._2 //(._1 is called an accessor) To swap data: a.swap
+  Whenever possible, you should use a case class rather than a Tuple.
+In the long run, it makes things much easier to manage and maintain.

+- collection methods
+  * .map -> performs an action on each list element
+  * .fold -> merges information from list elements, e.g. val sum: Int = flatList.fold(0)((x, y) => x + y)
+  * .reduce
+  * .filter -> returns a list with all elements that are true to a predicate
+  *

 - **How to read files in Scala as streams**:
   * scala.io.Source library: